 But I don’t just want them to learn them.

-I hope they will absorb all seven into their lives.
+I hope they will absorb all seven life lessons into their lives.
 Into their sense of being.
 Into their everyday decisions.
 I still have to remind myself of each and every one of these points every now and then.

 What things do you hope your kids will learn?
 Pop your thoughts in the comments below.
 I’d love to hear from you 🙂 xx